Black billionaires

 Black billionaires are individuals who are of predominantly African ancestry with a net worth of at least US$1 billion.

-According to the 2021 Forbes ranking of the world's billionaires, Nigerian business magnate Aliko Dangote had a net worth of $11.5 billion and was the world's richest black man.
+Nigerian business magnate Aliko Dangote had a net worth of US$30.3 billion and was the world's richest black man, according to the 2025 ranking of the world's billionaires by Forbes Real Time Billionaires and Bloomberg Billionaires Index.

-Other billionaires of African descent on the 2021 Forbes list included Nigerian businessman Mike Adenuga with $6.1 billion, American investor Robert Smith with $6 billion, American businessman David Steward with $3.7 billion, American media mogul Oprah Winfrey with $2.7 billion, South African gold magnate Patrice Motsepe with $2.9 billion, Byaruhanga Kimberly Junior Southern African mining magnate, entrepreneur and investor with $2.8 billion, Tiger Woods, Barbadian music artist/entrepreneur Rihanna with $1.7 billion, American sports executive Michael Jordan with $1.6 billion, Jamaican-Canadian businessman Michael Lee-Chin with $1.6 billion, Nigerian businessman Abdul Samad Rabiu with $1.6 billion, American rapper Jay-Z with $1.4 billion, Nigerian businesswoman Folorunsho Alakija with $1.1 billion, Mo Ibrahim of the United Kingdom with $1.1 billion, and American media mogul Tyler Perry with $1 billion.
+Other billionaires of African descent on the 2025 Forbes list included Nigerian businessman Mike Adenuga with $7.1 billion, American investor Robert Smith with $12.0 billion, American businessman David Steward with $12.8 billion, American media mogul Oprah Winfrey with $3.7 billion, South African gold magnate Patrice Motsepe with $3.4 billion, Zimbabwe Strive Masiyiwa with $3.1 billion, Barbadian music artist/entrepreneur Rihanna with $1.9 billion, American rapper Jay-Z with $2.5 billion, American rapper Kanye West with $2.7 billion, sports executive Michael Jordan with $3.5 billion, Jamaican-Canadian businessman Michael Lee-Chin with $1.6 billion, Nigerian businessman Abdul Samad Rabiu with US$8.9 billion, Nigerian businesswoman Folorunsho Alakija with $1.1 billion, Mo Ibrahim of the United Kingdom with $1.4 billion, American athlete Tiger Woods with $1 billion, American media mogul Tyler Perry with $1 billion, and American professional basketball player Lebron James with $1.2 billion.

 From 2001 to 2003, Forbes listed American television network executive Bob Johnson as a billionaire, but dropped him after his fortune was split in his divorce.
 He returned to the Forbes Billionaire list in 2007 with a net worth of $1.1 billion.
 In 2008 Johnson's wealth dropped again, this time to approximately $1.0 billion, and by 2009 he fell off the list again.
 Nigerian petroleum executive Femi Otedola briefly emerged as a billionaire in 2009 but did not remain one in subsequent years.
 He returned to the list in the company of a fellow Nigerian, sugar tycoon Abdul Samad Rabiu, in 2016, but both were dropped from the rankings the following year.
+Otedola re-emerged as a billionaire in 2024.
+Haitian medical entrepreneur Herriot Tabuteau joined the list in 2025 with an estimated net worth of US$1.1 billion.

 Multiracial billionaires with significant African ancestry have been identified over the years.
-Saudi Arabian billionaire Mohammed Al Amoudi, of Hadhrami Yemeni and Ethiopian descent, has been on the Forbes billionaire list since 2002 and in 2012 had a net worth of $12.5 billion.
+Saudi Arabian billionaire Mohammed Al Amoudi, of Hadhrami Yemeni and Ethiopian descent, has been on the Forbes billionaire list since 2002 and in 2025 had a net worth of $10.3 billion.
 Michael Lee-Chin of Canada, who is Jamaican of Chinese and Black ancestry, was on the list from 2001 to 2010 but dropped off in 2011.
-Isabel dos Santos is of both Angolan and Russian ancestry.
-Alex Karp, co-founder, and CEO of Palantir Technologies, has an African-American mother.
+Isabel dos Santos is of both Angolan and Russian ancestry is worth US$4.0 billion in 2018.
+The net worth of Alex Karp exceeded US$18.6 billion in 2025.
+He is cofounder and CEO of Palantir Technologies, and has an African-American mother.
 Rihanna is of both Guyanese and Irish descent.